-Students who seek to enroll in any of the University's education programs must make separate application for admission to the University's College of Education and Counseling Psychology.
+Students who wish to apply for any of the undergraduate education programs must also complete and submit an application for admission to the College of Education and Counseling Psychology.
 Admission to Saint Martin's University does not secure admission into an education program.
 For specific requirements, please contact the College of Education and Counseling Psychology office, 360-438-4333, for admission information or to schedule an interview.